Harbor Drive: Construction

-Harbor Drive opened in stages in 1942–43, with a formal dedication on November 20, 1942, and completion of the last work in 1943.
+Harbor Drive opened in stages from 1942 to 1943, with a formal dedication on November 20, 1942, and completion of the last work in 1943.
 Seventy-nine buildings and houses were demolished, mostly along Front Avenue, to make room for Harbor Drive.
 Although the project was criticized for the removal of some historic buildings and for the fact that the new roadway would impede the public's access to the waterfront, most civic organizations supported it, and a majority of the public also indicated its support by approving in 1940 a $1.25 million bond measure (65,000 to 35,000 votes) to help fund the project, which included the city's acquisition of all property between Front Avenue and the river along the stretch from Glisan to Columbia streets.

 The roadway was the original route of US 99W (locally called "Highway 99W") into downtown Portland from the south.
 The highway came from Barbur Boulevard and ran through the downtown area via a couplet on 4th and 6th avenues.
 US 99W then crossed the Willamette River on the Broadway Bridge towards Interstate Avenue, where it headed north to the Interstate Bridge and the city of Vancouver, Washington.

 In 1950, a controlled-access highway, though crude by modern standards, opened and was at least partly known as Harbor Drive.
 It started with an interchange with Barbur Boulevard, joined the Willamette shore near an interchange with Clay and Market streets, and then ran along the shore to the Steel Bridge.
 US 99W then crossed the Steel Bridge, and turned north on a controlled-access extension to Interstate Avenue, until it resumed its old routing at an interchange with the Broadway Bridge.
 It was the first freeway to be completed in Portland, and the only north–south freeway for over a decade.

+In 1955, construction was approved on a new series of interchanges at Market and Clay streets to replace the existing at-grade intersections.
+This was competed in 1958.

 One block west of Harbor Drive was Front Avenue, then a minor street, and one block west of that was 1st Avenue.
 Many industrial and commercial buildings, including the Portland Public Market building, were located between Harbor and Front.
 Harbor Drive connected to the downtown streets, the Hawthorne Bridge and the Morrison Bridge via a series of interchanges.

 In 1961, a new freeway (which at the time extended from Eugene to Tigard) was completed to the existing Harbor Drive in downtown Portland, and signed as Interstate 5 and (temporarily) as U.S. Route 99.
 In 1966, the Marquam Bridge and the Minnesota Street Freeway were completed, thus making I-5 a contiguous freeway from the California to Washington borders, and making Harbor Drive obsolete as a long-haul thoroughfare.

-During this period, there was growing resistance to the construction of additional proposed freeways both in Portland and elsewhere in the United States.